 these things together the way you and I can today.
 He didn't have the

-on whose shoulders he could stand nor the history that has occurred.
+on whose shoulders he could stand ... nor the history that we see as already occurred.
 So, the things that he heard and

 sick!
 Nevertheless, the visions that

-letter ... so, we can have utter confidence that all the rest
+letter.
+We can have utter confidence that the rest